Fender Stratocaster

 The deep "C" shape neck is a new standard across most modern Fender Strat and is embedded with tall narrow frets.
 You get a hint of the retro flavour with the sleek touch of a contemporary guitar.

-Fender Ultra
+Fender American Ultra

 American Ultra Strats are the best production guitars Fender make.
 The Californian brand take things to the next level with intuitive improvements on the former American Elite series.
 The contoured neck heel, rolled fretboard edges and latest noiseless pickups prove again why Fender are at the top of their game.